-This test covered Verity User Management, Verity Election Management, Verity Desktop, Verity Data, Verity Build, Verity Print, Touch Writer, Verity Scan with optional modem, Verity Relay, Verity Central as well as Verity Count.
-Vote counts were accumulated from both Verity Central and Verity Scan into Verity Count.
+This test covered Verity Election Management, Verity Data, Verity Build, Verity Print, Verity Scan, Verity Central as well as Verity Count.
+Vote counts were accumulated from Verity Scan into Verity Count.

 This test was completed without issue, and each device and application passed the tests in this suite.